Upper Zhupanova River Float - Kamchatka

-A cook and camp assistant travel with the group, preparing hearty and tasty meals.
-Breakfast usually includes fried eggs, bacon, pancakes, oatmeal (or “Kasha,” a classic Russian warm cereal).
-Lunches served streamside, often consist of fresh meats, cheeses, bread, tomatoes, and cucumbers.
+A cook and camp assistant travels with the group, preparing hearty and tasty meals.
+Breakfast feature items such as fried eggs, bacon, pancakes, oatmeal (or “Kasha,” a classic Russian warm cereal).
+Lunches served streamside consist of fresh meats, cheeses, bread, tomatoes, and cucumbers.
 Fresh-caught char or salmon may also be served.
-Dinners usually start with a delicious Russian soup or salad, followed by the main course that includes either meat-and-potatoes or fish-and-pasta.
-Beer is provided with dinner, with additional beer and vodka available for sale.
+Dinners usually start with a delicious Russian soup like borsh and ukra or salad, followed by the main course that includes either meat-and-potatoes or fish and pasta.
+Beer is provided with dinner.
+Additional beer and vodka available for sale.

 Zhupanova River Float: